SwimmingTiger/WowBigfootClassic/Interface/AddOns/ThreatClassic2/README.md

 **Q: Why am I not seeing other players in the beginning of combat?**

-A: You can not see a monsters threat data before you are on the monsters threat table (i.e. did damage to it or caused any kind of aoe threat like healing or buffing).
+A: You can not see a monster's threat data before you are on the monster's threat table (i.e. did damage to it or caused any kind of aoe threat like healing or buffing).
 This is a restriction of the Blizzard API and cannot be changed.

 **Q: Is this addon under active development and will get more features?**